pdrm83/rotten_tomatoes_scraper/README.md

 print(movie_titles)
 ['On a Clear Day You Can See Forever', 'The Shooting', 'Chinatown', 'Broadcast News']
 ```
+&nbsp;

-You can also use *MovieScraper* to extract metadata of movies.
+- **MovieScraper**: You can use this class to extract metadata of movies.
+You can feed `movie_url`
+or `movie_title` to extract the movie metadata.
 If you want to find out what movie genres an actor has
 participated, you can, first, extract the list of movies that he or she participated using `CelebrityScraper`.
 Then, you
 must instantiate the `MovieScraper` and feed the `movie_title` to the `extract_metada` method.
-You can feed `movie_url`
-or `movie_title` to extract the movie metadata.
 You can see the code below.

 ```python
 from rotten_tomatoes_scraper.rt_scraper import MovieScraper